anakhleh/ParrotSoundboard/README.md

 Usage
 ===========

-Parrot is pure HTML, CSS, and JavaScript.
+Parrot is written in HTML, CSS, and AngularJS.
 Simply download the entire project and open index.html.